‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 At the National Museum of the Marine Corps, staffers are getting training in how to spot folks who might be feeling post-traumatic stress while visiting the very realistic installations.
 There is a brief recap of the best – and worst – ways to reach out.

-“Who wants to run up and hug them?” asks Michael Murray, a Marine running the workshop on this late-summer day.
+“Who wants to run up and hug them?” asks Michael Murray, a retired Marine running the workshop on this late-summer day.
 A few hands go up.
 “Yeah, don’t,” he says.
 “Slow your roll.”

 Likewise, approaching museum guests from the front is confrontational, from behind a potential ambush.
 From the side, in their sightline, “with empathy,” he says, is the way to go.